isVy08/AIM/README.md

 ## Data
-The script `data_generator.py` provides scripts for downloading datasets and training a tokenizer.
+`data_generator.py` provides scripts for downloading datasets and training a tokenizer.
 IMDB and AG News are available in `torchtext` library while HateXplain can be obtained from [HateXplain repo](https://github.com/hate-alert/HateXplain/tree/master/Data) (Mathew et al. 2021).

 For pre-processed datasets and a pre-trained tokenizer used in our experiment, refer to this [Google Drive collection](https://drive.google.com/drive/folders/19IkiCWE-8g-XB0Mu4GAw2RgoejK3g6yg?usp=sharing).